Withdrawal from University

 Temporary Withdrawal: Distance Learning Students

-Distance Learning students may complete withdrawal at any time during the year, but should note that any unconfirmed module marks will not be considered by Examination Boards during a period of Temporary Withdrawal.
+Distance Learning students are subject to the same rules as above however they may apply to withdraw at any time during the year, but should note that any unconfirmed module marks will not be considered by Examination Boards during a period of Temporary Withdrawal.
+Please note Postgraduate students are not normally permitted to withdraw after completing the taught element of the course.

 Postgraduate Research Students